-- infrastructure, community assets and assets under construction depreciated historical cost - dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- infrastructure, community assets and assets under construction depreciated historical cost - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) - surplus assets the current value measurement basis is fair value, estimated at highest and best use from a market participant's perspective. - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Where there is no market-based evidence of fair value because of the specialised nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialised nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.

-Where non-property assets have short useful lives or low values (or both), depreciated historical use basis is used as a proxy for fair value.
+Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.

-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year-end, but as a minimum every five years.
+Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end, but as a minimum every five years.
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
 Exceptionally, gains might be credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement where they arise from the reversal of a loss previously charged to a service.